 Are you ready to learn more about all that Panama has to offer?

-If So, Please Join Us June 7-9 in Panama City.
+If So, Please Join Us February 8-10 in Panama City

-When you join us in June for the International Living Fast Track Panama Conference, you’ll hear from all our Panama experts…attorneys, insurance professionals, construction and real estate experts…who can help you better understand the many benefits and options Panama offers.
-And who will share their insider insights and explain where to go to find the best quality, the best deals and the best value on everything from real estate to moving companies to spas, medical facilities, restaurants, and more.
+Join us for the 2019 International Living Fast Track Panama Conference and meet the Panama experts…attorneys, insurance professionals, construction and real estate experts…who can help you better understand the many benefits and options Panama offers.

-You’ll also hear firsthand from others who’ve done what you’re contemplating…like Jim Gault…and many, many more.
-We’ll have more accomplished expats at this conference than ever before.
+You'll also hear firsthand from others who've done what you're contemplating…like Jim Gault, Louise Belisle, Nanette Witmer…and many, many more.
 These are smart people.
-They say that the decision to move to Panama was one of the best they’ve ever made and they're ready to share their insights and advice with you.
+They say that the decision to move to Panama was one of the best they've ever made and they're ready to share their insights and advice with you.

-You’ll find mostly good news coming out of Panama, of course.
-Despite what’s going on in much of the rest of the world, Panama’s economy—one of the fastest-growing in the Americas—is steadily chugging along, growing by nearly 6% or more every year for nearly a decade now.
+You'll find mostly good news coming out of Panama.
+The economy—one of the fastest-growing in the Americas—is steadily chugging along, growing by nearly 6% or more every year for nearly a decade now.

-In fact, while many international economies are stalling or worse, Panama’s remains one of the fastest-growing in the world.
-The government’s highly ambitious future-forward infrastructure agenda has contributed to the country’s economic success.
+That makes Panama's economy one of the fastest-growing in the world.
+The government's highly ambitious future-forward infrastructure agenda has contributed to the country's economic success.

 Just to give you a small idea of what “all grown up” Panama is all about:

-- It’s the only country in Central America, in fact, with an urban metro transportation line.
-A second line nearing completion will make getting around Panama City easier than ever.
+- It's the only country in Central America, in fact, with an urban metro transportation line.
+A second line now completed makes getting around Panama City easier than ever.

 - With historically low inflation, one of the world's biggest banking sectors, and the government's business-friendly “go get 'em” attitude, Panama offers a combination of benefits that no other Central American country can match.
 If you're looking to start a business, as many expats have done (you'll meet some at the conference), there's no place better than Panama.